Tontan-Hak/Tontan-Hak/README.md

 - ⚡ Fun fact:I have a bachelor's degree in mathematics and become a teacher and now aspire to be a Software Engineering.

 **Academic Qualification**
-- 🔭 I’m currently learning in Higher Diploma in Software Development at [E2stem education, Cambodia](https://e2stem.org.kh/) (2022 - present).
+- 🔭 I’m currently learning in Higher Diploma in Software Development at [E2STEM Education, Cambodia](https://e2stem.org.kh/) (2022 - present).
 - 🎓 I graduated from [Royal University of Phnom Penh, Cambodia](http://www.rupp.edu.kh/) in 2020 in major of Mathematics.
 - 🎓 I am a former student in Enfant du Mekong from 2016 - 2020.

 **Professional Experiences**
-- 🚀 I currently work for [E2stem education, Cambodia](https://e2stem.org.kh/) as a learning facilitator (2020 - present).
+- 🚀 I currently work as a senior mathematics teacher at [Methodist School of Cambodia](https://methodist.edu.kh/) (2023 - Present)
+- 🔑🔭 I am a former learning facilitator at [E2stem education, Cambodia](https://e2stem.org.kh/) from (2020 - 2023).

 -----
 # 🌐 Check social links below